You're likely to start by seeing your family doctor or a general practitioner. Or you may be referred immediately to an allergy specialist.

 - What other foods did you eat during your meal?
 Don't forget sauces, beverages and side dishes.

-- Did any other people dining with you experience similar symptoms?
+- Did others who dined with you have similar symptoms?

 - Is there a history of allergy in your family?

 - Do you have other allergies, such as hay fever?

 - Do you have asthma or eczema (atopic dermatitis)?

 What you can do in the meantime

 Avoid eating any type of shellfish before your appointment.

 - Sicherer SH.
 Seafood allergies: Fish and shellfish. http://www.uptodate.com/home.
 Accessed March 27, 2014.